 The Facebook Algorithm is the automated computer program that decides who sees what posts and when.
 It’s the source of endless frustration by business owners.
 Before the algorithm that we know today, when a business posted, many of their fans saw their posts.
 Since that time, there have been many algorithm changes, causing business posts to see very limited reach.
 But, don’t hate on the Algorithm for not showing your posts to all of your fans.
 Instead, take a few minutes to get to know the Algorithm.
 Understanding the Facebook Algorithm will allow you to play by its rules, and maybe even find some organic success on Facebook!
+A similar dilemma is had by people trying to improve their website's ranking on Google search results.
+A good way to outperform the competition in this area is to enlist the help of industry professionals, like Victorious, who can help you with all your SEO needs, including off page SEO.

 WHY DOES THE FACEBOOK ALGORITHM LIMIT YOUR PAGE’S POSTS?